Tucker Barnhart Player Props: Cubs vs. Brewers

-Tucker Barnhart -- hitting .179 with a home run, two walks and two RBI in his past 10 games -- will be in action for the Chicago Cubs against the Milwaukee Brewers, with Julio Teheran on the mound, on July 3 at 2:10 PM ET.
+Tucker Barnhart -- with a slugging percentage of .345 in his past 10 games, including one extra-base hit -- will be in action for the Chicago Cubs against the Milwaukee Brewers, with Adrian Houser on the mound, on July 5 at 8:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Guardians.
+In his most recent game, he strung together two hits (going 2-for-4 with two RBI) against the Brewers.

 Tucker Barnhart Game Info & Props vs. the Brewers